anderhos/Databases-and-modeling/project_wesh_sampler/README.md

-# Databases-and-modeling
+# Project
-Part of the course INF230 Data Processing and Analysis at NMBU.
+Modeling a database for sample testing of a water sanitation system.